AdreshSingh/AdreshSingh/README.md

 - 👋 Hi, I’m @AdreshSingh
-- 👀 I’m interested in ...
-Graphics, coding, programming.
+- 👀 I’m interested in web and mobile development.
-- 🌱 I’m currently learning ...
-Languages
+- 🌱 I’m currently learning Android development with java/kotlin.
-- 💞️ I’m looking to collaborate on ...
-Everything
+- 💞️ I’m looking to collaborate on android or web projects.
 - 📫 How to reach me ... adreshsingh271527@gmail.com

 <!---